voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 ## Pull Request Process

-When submitting a pull request (PR):
+Trunk-based development: work happens directly on the `main` branch.

-1. Fork the repository and create a branch for your changes.
+1. Make small, incremental commits directly on the `main` branch in this repository.
+Avoid long-lived feature branches or forks.
 2. Commit your changes in small, logical increments.
 Use descriptive commit messages.
 3. Ensure all tests pass and the project builds successfully.
-4. Push your branch to GitHub and open a PR against the `main` branch.
+4. Push your changes to GitHub and open a PR against the `main` branch if you want a review or CI verification.
 5. Reference any related issues in your PR description.
 6. A maintainer will review your changes and may request updates or approve the PR.